-This guide works best by accessing it within Atlas or BlackBoard.
+This guide works best by accessing it within Atlas or Canvas.

 Follow these steps:

-Note: If you do not access this guide through Atlas or BlackBoard, you will be prompted for a Borrower ID and PIN when you click on the links to library resources
+Note: If you do not access this guide through Atlas or Canvas, you will be prompted for a Borrower ID and PIN when you click on the links to library resources